Photo credit: Bill O'Brian

 While doing graduate work in American studies at the University of Texas (Austin), I started in journalism at the Texas Observer, a liberal fortnightly in Austin.
 This was more fun — American studies in the real world — so I dropped out.
 After working at a suburban daily newspaper and then an “alternative” weekly near Boston, I moved back to Washington in time to watch President Carter walk in his Inaugural parade.

 I’ve written about the nation’s capital and its political, social, and cultural dynamics ever since, first as a reporter and then the editor of The Energy Daily, then for 15 years as a staff correspondent at National Journal.
 At the nonpartisan weekly magazine, I covered the White House, lobbying, and other aspects of how Washington works.
 I won the Gerald R. Ford Prize for Distinguished Reporting on the Presidency for 1991, and spent the $5,000 to take my wife and young children to Singapore and the Indonesian island of Sumatra (instilling in both kids a love of travel).
-I am currently a contributing editor both to National Journal, where I edited a supplement called The Next Economy, and to The Atlantic, where I’ve edited two special issues, on JFK and World War I.
+I am currently a contributing editor at The Atlantic, where I’ve edited three special issues, on JFK, World War I, and Martin Luther King.

 My adventures in writing books started with a labor of love, Where They Ain’t, a nonfiction account of my beloved Baltimore Orioles and the team’s origins in the 1890s.
 GQ named it as one of the 20 best books of the millennium, and the Boston Globe said it “possesses the pace, sense of character, and evocative power of a novel.”
 My next two books, narrative histories of Washington, also read like novels.